Innago Logo

 The average property tax rate in Pennsylvania is 1.49%.
 This makes Pennsylvania the 41st highest state for property tax rate.
 If a homeowner purchased a property at $475,600, they would pay around $7,087 in taxes.
 It’s important to point out that property taxes vary widely depending on the specific county of Pennsylvania and the value of the home, so this average rate may or may not be indicative of your situation.

-Pennsylvania’s foreclosure rate for the first quarter of 2024 is 1 in every 1,547 housing units, according to ATTOM.
-This makes Pennsylvania the 17th highest ranked state for foreclosures in the nation.
+Pennsylvania’s foreclosure rate in January of 2026 is 1 in every 4,180 housing units, according to ATTOM.
+This makes Pennsylvania the 24th highest ranked state for foreclosures in the nation.

 Hottest Local Markets in Pennsylvania